CyborgMaster/ftb-monster-config/README.md

 TODO:
 * Have AppliedEngeristics use the BC Assembly Table
-* Fix GregTech kunification targets
 * check the placed block item number for blastfurnace (might be different and why the world check isn't removing it)
+* Fix GregTech unification targets

 To Remove:
 --------------------------------------------------------------------------